Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences

-Figure \ref{fig:CalibratedEfficiency} presents calibrated efficacy functions $g(h) = a \frac{h^q}{q}$ for the four countries.
-Intriguingly, it indicates a ranking among them in term of the effectiveness of healthcare spending: across realistic levels of spending (0-30\% of wealth), healthcare is more effective (in reducing mortality growth) in the Netherlands than in the UK, in the UK than in the US, and in the US than in Bulgaria.

-Along with healthcare spending illustrated in Figure~\ref{fig: healthcarespending}, this ranking of efficacy reveals that lower efficacy of healthcare is compensated by larger healthcare spending, relative to total wealth and total spending.
-In other words, in the face of enhanced efficacy, our model stipulates {\it less} healthcare spending, instead of {\it more} to exploit the reduced marginal cost to curtail mortality growth.
+Figure~\ref{fig: healthcarespending} displays the model-implied optimal healthcare spending.
+In both countries, the proportion of wealth spent on healthcare is negligible at age 40, but increases to 0.5-1\% at age 80.
+Figure \ref{fig:CalibratedEfficiency} presents the calibrated efficacy function $g(h) = a \frac{h^q}{q}$ for the two countries.
+It particularly indicates that healthcare is more effective (in reducing mortality growth) in the UK than in the US.
+Along with Figure~\ref{fig: healthcarespending}, we find that lower efficacy of healthcare is compensated by larger healthcare spending relative to wealth.
+That is, with enhanced efficacy, our model stipulates {\it less} healthcare spending, instead of {\it more} to exploit the reduced marginal cost to curtail mortality growth.

-In addition, our model-implied ranking of efficacy is in broad agreement with empirical studies.
-Figure \ref{fig:LifeExpectancy} displays life expectancy versus healthcare spending as a percentage of GDP for numerous countries, and the black line represents average effectiveness of healthcare.
-The Netherlands is further away above average than the UK, while the US and Bulgaria are two outliers below average; this generally agrees with the ranking in Figure \ref{fig:CalibratedEfficiency}.
-Certainly, there are more comprehensive, multifaceted measures of healthcare.
-Tandon et al. \cite{Evans00}, rated by \cite{SAF18} as the most reproducible and transparent ranking of healthcare systems, studied 191 countries based on quality of care, access to care, efficiency, equity, and healthiness of citizens.
-The Netherlands, the UK, the US, and Bulgaria ranked number 17, 18, 37, and 102, respectively, again in line with the ranking in Figure \ref{fig:CalibratedEfficiency}.
+While Figure \ref{fig:CalibratedEfficiency} hints at the potential of our model as a new analytic tool for healthcare efficacy, we stress that a more in-depth statistical and economic analysis is required here.
+First, one needs to find the confidence intervals for the estimated $(a,q)$, so as to test the hypothesis that the parameter differences across countries are statistically significant.
+Second, the economic interpretation of $q$ demands further investigation.
+While a higher $a$ unambiguously raises efficacy, the effect of $q$ is subtle: The efficacy increases faster with a lower $q$ when $h$ is small, but with a larger $q$ when $h$ is large.
+A careful analysis of these issues is well-warranted but beyond the scope of this paper, and we will leave it for future research.